Kaarmaa/CarND-Behavioral-Cloning-P3/writeup_report.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was around 3 as evidenced by the plateau of the training accuracy and loss over time.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+### Additional Changes

+- There is still additional work I am doing for personal interest on getter the vehicle to navigate the more advanced track.
+This is taking place off of the master development branch and will continue into the future as my knowledge continues to grow!